Internal deadline: December 11, 2015

 - U.S. citizen

-- Alumni who have graduated during the last academic year but have not started graduate studies.
+- Seniors and alumni who have graduated during the last academic year but have not started graduate studies.

 Application process: Applicants must apply through Whitman's Nominating Official, and no more than two nominations may be forwarded.
-Application is sent in hard copy and must be received by the national deadline date.
+Nominating officials may submit the applications electronically or by mail.

 - Application form

-- Essay (one page/double spaced) explaining why student would like to become a junior fellow.
+- Essay (1 page/double spaced) explaining why student would like to become a junior fellow.

 Nominating Official: Keith Raether